Approximate Computing Survey, Part I: Terminology and Software & Hardware Approximation Techniques: Software Approximation Techniques

 \subsubsection{Loop Perforation}

 The loop perforation technique aims at skipping some of the loop iterations in a software program to provide performance/energy gains in exchange for QoS loss.
-Subsequently, we present several relevant works \cite{2009_Hoffmann_MIT, 2010_Misailovic_ICSE, 2011_Sidiroglou_FCE, 2015_Shi_IEEEcal, 2017_Omar_ICCD, 2018_Li_ICS, 2020_Baharvand_IEEEtetc, 2015_Tan_ASP-DAC, 2018_Kanduri_DAC} involving design space exploration on loop perforation with programming frameworks and profiling tools.
+Subsequently, several relevant works \cite{2009_Hoffmann_MIT, 2010_Misailovic_ICSE, 2011_Sidiroglou_FCE, 2015_Shi_IEEEcal, 2017_Omar_ICCD, 2018_Li_ICS, 2020_Baharvand_IEEEtetc, 2015_Tan_ASP-DAC, 2018_Kanduri_DAC}, which involve design space exploration on loop perforation with programming frameworks and profiling tools, are presented.

 Starting with one of the first state-of-the-art works, the SpeedPress compiler \cite{2009_Hoffmann_MIT} supports a wide range of loop perforation types, i.e., modulo, truncation, and randomized.
 It takes as input the original source code, a set of representative inputs, as well as a programmer-defined QoS acceptability model, and outputs a loop perforated binary.
 In the same context, Misailovic et al. \cite{2010_Misailovic_ICSE} propose a QoS profiler to identify computations that can be approximated via loop perforation.
 The proposed profiling tool searches the space of loop perforation and generates results for multiple perforation configurations.
 In \cite{2011_Sidiroglou_FCE}, the same authors propose a methodology to exclude critical loops, i.e., whose skipping results in unacceptable QoS, and perform exhaustive and greedy design space explorations to find the Pareto-optimal perforation configurations for a given QoS constraint.